Pros and Cons of VPNs for Personal Use

 Is a VPN worth it?

-Yes.
+Yes, a VPN is worth getting.
 Using a VPN offers complete online protection while surfing the web.
 For a small monthly expense, you can access blocked websites, protect your identity, and stay away from cyberattacks.

 What factors should I consider when I buy a VPN?